Philadelphia High School Expo 2014

 Many homeschoolers in the Philadelphia area consider sending their children to magnet, city-wide, or charter schools for high school.
 If you have a 7th or 8th grader and this is an option you are considering, the Philadelphia High School Expo will probably be very helpful for you!

 High Schools from all around the city set up tables where parents and students can come to find out more about each particular school.
 Tables are set up for each individual magnet school and city-wide school.
 Tables are also set up for numerous charter schools around the city.
-High school directories will be passed out to interested families, and many schools will provide families with information on upcoming “open houses” and “shadow programs”.
+Some Catholic high schools may be present as well.
+In past years High school directories have been passed out to interested families, and many schools will provide families with information on upcoming “open houses” and “shadow programs”.
 Also, application requirements for each individual school will be specified.

 Here’s the basic information:

 When: Friday, October 17, 3pm – 7pm and Saturday, October 18, 9am – 3pm

 Where: The Armory at Drexel University, on N. 33rd St. between Market St. and Cuthbert St.

 Why: Learn about academic and special programs, extracurricular activities, admissions criteria, how to apply, and more.

 Additional Helpful Information for the High School Enrollment Process:

 - The Notebook’s Report on the Schools: Chart comparing how Philadelphia schools are performing in terms of SAT scores, attendance, graduation rate, etc. VERY HELPFUL! http://thenotebook.org/fall-guide-2014/147620/philadelphias-district-and-charter-high-schools-how-are-they-doing

 - High School Selection Application: Will be posted online this weekend!